General Data Protection Regulations for SAP Information

 For the controlled destruction of privacy relevant SAP data and documents, SAP ILM offers data destruction objects.
 In the SAP module HCM we find in excess of a 100 data destruction objects, and the SAP HCM data destruction objects can (in most of the cases) be used without additional SAP license implications.

 Privacy relevant data should be managed in alignment with other legislation based on retention rules.
 Other (overruling) legislation – e.g. tax regulations might require the preservation of privacy relevant data, blocking e.g. the destruction of financial data containing privacy relevant data.

 With SAP ILM we can harmonize this and apply specific policies for specific types of SAP data.

-Based on the defined retention rules in SAP ILM it is possible to comply with the GDPR rule to destroy privacy relevant SAP data in a controlled way.
+Based on the defined retention rules in SAP ILM it is possible to comply with legislation rules to destroy privacy relevant SAP data in a controlled way.